jamiegl/xyzblog/content/posts/financial-disclosure-p1/index.md

 As per the [Ethics in Government Act of 1978](https://en.wikipedia.org/wiki/Ethics_in_Government_Act) members of public office in the US are required to fill in forms disclosing most forms of income, including trading, property and gifts.
 These forms are publically available on the [Office of the Clerk's](https://disclosures-clerk.house.gov/PublicDisclosure/FinancialDisclosure#Search) website.

 The end goal of this series of blogs is to have code that will automatically download these forms and scan the contents into a tabular form.
-This data can be used to get insight into the income types of US politicians - something that could be interesting would be to do some backtesting based on their investment portfolios.
+This data can be used to get insight into the income types of US politicians - something that could be interesting would be to do some backtesting based on their investment strategies.

 # Listing & downloading financial disclosures